Noshup/todo-to-issue-action/README.md

 The action was developed for the GitHub Hackathon.
 Whilst every effort is made to ensure it works, it comes with no guarantee.

-Thanks to Jacob Tomlinson for [his handy overview of GitHub Actions](https://www.jacobtomlinson.co.uk/posts/2019/creating-github-actions-in-python/).

-Thanks to GitHub's [linguist repo](https://github.com/github/linguist/) for the [`languages.yml`](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file used by the app to look up file extensions and determine the correct highlighting to apply to code snippets.

-Thanks to all those who have [contributed](https://github.com/alstr/todo-to-issue-action/graphs/contributors) to the further development of this action.
+Thanks to all those who have [contributed](https://github.com/alstr/todo-to-issue-action/graphs/contributors) to the further development of this action's source repo.

+Thanks to the original author of this repository [alstr](https://github.com/alstr), your work has saved me a significant amount of time here!